Dabzee: Personal life

 Fasil was born in Malappuram, Kerala.
 Following his marriage, he relocated to the United Arab Emirates where he initially pursued work in a conventional job.
 However, his passion for music led him to quit his job and started his focus towards rapping and music making.

 Career

 2020: Manushyar

 Fazil started his music career in 2020 with his first successful single MANUSHYAN with Manushyar.
-The group "Manushyar" consists of Dabzee, M.H.R, Joker390P, SA Rapper.
+The group "Manushyar" consists of Dabzee, M.H.R, Joker390P and SA.